mieubrisse/personal-writing/psychic-warfare-defense-systems/post.md

 **[Improve Youtube](https://chromewebstore.google.com/detail/improve-youtube-video-you/bnomihfieiccainjcjblhegjgglakjdd)** strips out the engagement machinery Youtube wraps around every video.
 I've configured it to:

+- Set the Youtube home page to empty - no video previews at all
 - Hide Shorts everywhere (home page, search results, sidebar)
 - Hide sponsored videos on the homepage
 - Hide the pause overlay that suggests more videos when you pause